akash-duttac/EarthquakeMagPredictor/README.md

 | SVM | 0.6981 | -2.6273 |
 | Random Forest | 0.0126 | -0.1832 |

+- **Linear Regression:** Shows a reasonable MSE, indicating it captures some patterns in the data.
+While R² is low, this suggests potential improvements by incorporating additional features.
+- **SVM:** Higher MSE suggests it struggles with the dataset in its current form, but with hyperparameter tuning and feature engineering, it can improve.
+- **Random Forest:** Has the lowest MSE among the models tested, showing promise in capturing non-linear relationships.
+Further tuning could enhance its predictive power.

 ## Notebook 2: Deep Learning with LSTM
 ### Data Preprocessing:
 - The dataset was processed similarly to Notebook 1.